TalAter/sweep/vault/README.md

 - **In-script header standard.** Open Graph for installers.
 Publishers embed a YAML/JSON block at the top of `install.sh`.
 - **Sandbox detonation and fs-watch during install.** Run installers in Docker / VM, observe behavior and record filesystem writes.
 Most of the value flows through the registry running this on popular installers and caching the result.
 - **source viewer** - Syntax highlighted and annotated source installer source viewer.
+- **URL sanitization before registry submission.** Redact non-public URL shapes (presigned links, tokens in path or userinfo, internal hosts) client-side; fall back to hash-only when the URL looks non-public.
+- **`--no-registry` flag and config.** Disable all registry calls for users who don't want any metadata flow.
+- **Signed registry records.** Per-record signatures so registry tampering is detectable by clients.